resinstack/website/content/faq.md

 ## I have a question that wasn't answered here!

 That's great!
-Questions further the project
+Questions further the project, and you can ask yours via any means listed on the [contact page](/contact/).